analshahrani/assignment-1/Use cases.md

 #USE CASE 1:
 <b>Title:</b> Determine License and Vulnerability Information of SW Packages
-1.Primary Actor: Corporate Manager
+<b>1.Primary Actor:</b> Corporate Manager
- 2.Goal in Context: The corporate manager is able to determine license and vulnerability from information from provided SW project and project information
+<b>2.Goal in Context:</b> The corporate manager is able to determine license and vulnerability from information from provided SW project and project information
-3.Stakeholders:
+<b>3.Stakeholders:</b>
-Corporate Manager: To receive clear and relevant project information Corporate Developer: To provide the relevant file/package information Project Owner: To clearly understand corporate manager decisions to green/red light a project NIST system: Provides Licence and vulnerability information of SW package 4.Preconditions:
+Corporate Manager: To receive clear and relevant project information Corporate Developer: To provide the relevant file/package information Project Owner: To clearly understand corporate manager decisions to green/red light a project NIST system: Provides Licence and vulnerability information of SW package
+<b>4.Preconditions:</b>
 a.
 Relevant SW file/package information sent to be checked for OSS licences
 b.
 Proper project policy document has been provided to determine licence usage.
 c.
 Secure Internet connection is present.
-5.Main Success Scenario: Corporate manager receives accurate license and vulnerability information for the requested project packages
+<b>5.Main Success Scenario:</b> Corporate manager receives accurate license and vulnerability information for the requested project packages
-6.Failed End Conditions: Corporate manager receives inaccurate or invalid license and vulnerability information for the requested project packages
+<b>6.Failed End Conditions:</b> Corporate manager receives inaccurate or invalid license and vulnerability information for the requested project packages
-7.Trigger: Corporate Developer/Manager uploads SW package to which license and vulnerability information is provided.
+<b>7.Trigger:</b> Corporate Developer/Manager uploads SW package to which license and vulnerability information is provided.

 #USE CASE 2: